First Folio: Background

 Publishing literary works in folio was not unprecedented.
-Starting with the publication of Sir Philip Sidney's The Countess of Pembroke's Arcadia (1593) and Astrophel and Stella (1598), both published by William Ponsonby, there was a significant number of folios published, and a significant number of them were published by the men who would later be involved in publishing the First Folio.
+Starting with the publication of Sir Philip Sidney's The Countess of Pembroke's Arcadia (1593) and Astrophel and Stella (1598), both published by William Ponsonby, there were a significant number of folios published, and a significant number of them were published by the men who would later be involved in publishing the First Folio.
 (Note: Edward Fairfax's translation of Torquato Tasso's Godfrey of Bulloigne (1600), Thomas Heywood's Troia Britanica (1609), and Boccaccio's Decameron (1620) was published in folio by William and Isaac Jaggard; Montaigne's Essays (1603, 1613), Samuel Daniel's Panegyricke Congratulatory (1603), Lucan's Pharsalia (1614), and James Mabbe's translation of Mateo Alemán's The Rogue (1623) were published by Edward Blount; and John Smethwick published Ben Jonson's Works (1616), and Michael Drayton's Poems (1619).
 All told, a quarter of the literary folios produced in London between 1600 and 1623 were the work of these three publishers.)
 But quarto was the typical format for plays printed in the period: folio was a prestige format, typically used, according to Fredson Bowers, for books of "superior merit or some permanent value".